ryanfeathers/CryoEM_Scripts/README.md

 <pre>touch /full/path/to/destination/directory/stop </pre>

 `replacepaths.py` compares two star files  A and B and replaces the paths for rlnImageName and rlnMicrographName in A from B based on matching X and Y coordinates.
-Requires the starfile module from alisterburt
+Requires the starfile module from alisterburt.
+This is useful for removing the unnessary numbers added to the paths by cryosparc v3.3 when working from relion to cryosparc then back to relion.
 <pre>python replacepaths.py --i particles.star --p particles_with_correct_paths.star --o output.star </pre>